|Supplier of last resort (SoLR)|

 - direct tariff determination by the National Regulatory Authority (NRA) or

-According to the ACER/CEER Report, the data shows that the cost to consumers of being supplied by a SoLR is the same or higher than what they used to pay before.
+According to the above ACER/CEER Report, the data shows that the cost to consumers of being supplied by a SoLR is the same or higher than what they used to pay before.

 ACER and CEER in the Presentation of 24 October 2017 (The 6th Annual Report on Monitoring the Electricity and Natural Gas Markets, Main insights, p.
 43) recommended that: